Information for presenters

 Thank you for your work in preparing your paper for this year’s International Flow Battery Forum.
 We are looking forward to your presentation; here are some guidelines for speaking at the IFBF.
 This year we expect 200 delegates from across the world.

 The conference takes place at the Le Centre de Congress de Lyon, France.
 The conference hall (Auditorium Pasteur) is upstairs from the main reception.
 Registration for the IFBF will be at the top of the stairs.
 Reception will open from 08:00 on Tuesday 9th July, and from 08:00 on Wednesday and Thursday.

 We have a mixture of keynote speakers, panel sessions and oral presentations based on a written paper and poster presentations.

-We will allocate speakers to sessions and publish this information in our programme, but we reserve the right to change this as necessary.
+We have allocated speakers to sessions and published this information in our programme, but we reserve the right to change this as necessary.
 Where-ever possible, we will give as much notice as possible of the change(s) on the day of the presentation(s).